willphoonbamphen/iamwill/README.md

-- 👋 Hi, I’m @worrachatrp
+- 👋 Hi, I’m Will
-- 👀 I’m interested in Data Engineer
+- 👀 I’m interested in Software Engineer
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently learning Software Development
-- 💞️ I’m looking to collaborate on Data Engineer
+- 💞️ I’m looking to collaborate on Development
 - 📫 How to reach me @worrachatrp

 <!---